The Community Strategy Plan describes the community’s vision and aspirations for a period of ten of or more years.

 - Must be endorsed by council after being on public exhibition for at least 28 days.

 The Community Strategic Plan addresses four key questions for the community:

 - Where are we now?

 - Where do we want to be in ten years’ time?

 - How will we know when we have arrived?

-At the end of each council term a report is prepared by the council to the community which examines what progress has been made towards the achievement of outcomes identified in the Community Strategic Plan.
+At the end of each council term a report is provided to the community outlining progress towards the achievement of outcomes identified in the Community Strategic Plan.

 Reporting requirements including the Annual Plan and End of Term report are set out here.

 As the highest level strategic plan council will develop It is recommended that council uses a multi-disciplinary team to manage and implement the integrated planning process.
 More detail can be find in the Integrated Planning and Reporting Manual.